 7. No call to action.
 The only thing worse than having too many choices is not asking for anything.
 If you want people to volunteer, give, or do something else, you must ASK.
 Don’t make your audience try to guess what you want – they won’t.
 Always have a call to action and spell out the steps people need to take (“click the donate now button”, “download the volunteer application,” etc.).
 When you’re clear in your request, it’s easier for people to respond.

 The bottom line here is that it’s your job to think about what you want to say and make it interesting for your reader.
 Your message needs to connect and inspire.

 Bore people and you lose.
 Big.
 You’ll lose their gift now and their attention for future gifts, because you’re training them to tune you out.
 Open rates prove that.

-When you get your messaging right, people will respond, give, and support your nonprofit in a big way.
+When you get your messaging right, communicating with donors in a way that resonates with them, they will respond, give, and support your nonprofit in a big way.